grokify/ringcentral-demos-fax-cover-page/README.md

 When using these demos, the fax API `coverIndex` parameter should be set to `0` so that no cover page is added.

+### Logo example

+In the Ruby example, there is an alternate handlebars template that supports embedding logos: `view_coverpage_logo.handlebars`.
+To use this demo, just reference it in the `.env` file.

+Of note, the RingCentral HTML rendering image can render images specified as `src` attributes in the `img` tag but not as [CSS Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 ## Adding Your Cover Page

 The RingCentral Fax API can accept requests in `multipart/mixed` and `multipart/form-data`.
 These demos will use `multipart/mixed`.